Athletes from 19 countries to compete in second International Inclusive Taekwon-Do Championship in Hastings

 “This is a top competition by skilled athletes from across the world, from juniors to black belts, across all ages.
 We want to show our visitors that we appreciate the training they have put in and the skills they have, by turning out in numbers to see them,” Evans said.

-General admission tickets are $10, with free entry for children five and under.
-Tickets are available from the IITA office, 115 King St, Hastings or at the door on the day.
+General admission tickets are $10, with free entry for children 5 and under.
+Tickets are available from the IITA office, 115 King St, Hastings, or at the door on the day.